|

 The plant was first grown at the introduced by the Huntington Botanic Garden (Accession HBG 75124) and introduced through the International Succulent Introduction (ISI) program as ISI 94-14.
 In the introduction literature it was noted that the name comes from the American colloquialism "plum purdy" which means "very pretty".
 Our plants from the Huntington Botanic Garden.

-The information displayed on this page about Aeonium 'Plum Purdy' is based on the research we conducted about it in our nursery horticultural library as well as from information provided by reliable online resources.
-We also include some of our own observations made about this plant as it grows in the nursery gardens and other gardens that we have visited, as well how the crops have performed in the containers in our nursery field.
-We will also incorporate comments that we have received from others and welcome hearing from anyone with additional information about this plant, particularly if it includes cultural information that will aid others to better grow it.
+Information displayed on this page about Aeonium 'Plum Purdy' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |